tutomiko/nam/README.md

 ## Experimental / Partial
 This is a partial release of what was internal tooling.
-Most of the unit tests were not included, and most documentation has been stripped until investigated and adjusted thoroughly.
+Most of the unit tests were not included, and most documentation has been stripped until investigated thoroughly and adjusted accordingly.

 As this release is missing most of the test suite it should be considered NOT safe for production.